weolopez/rust-learning/rust-gpui-app/ARCHITECTURE.md

 2. Provide methods for state mutations
 3. Access state through GPUI's context system

+## AI Integration

+### Overview
+The application integrates AI responses using the Gemini LLM client.
+This allows dynamic and context-aware interactions within the chat application.
+The integration is designed to be asynchronous, leveraging Rust's async capabilities for efficient task management.

+### Key Components

+#### `send_message_and_get_ai_response`
+- Handles sending user messages to the Gemini LLM client.
+- Fetches and processes AI responses asynchronously.
+- Manages state updates to reflect pending and received responses.

+#### `pending_response` Field
+- Tracks the state of ongoing AI interactions.
+- Ensures the UI remains responsive during asynchronous operations.

+### Future Enhancements
+- Improve error handling for network and API failures.
+- Optimize performance for high-frequency message exchanges.

+### Message Item Component
+- A planned feature to enhance user interaction.
+- Will include rendering, copying, and other standard functionalities.

 ## Future Enhancements

 - **Navigation**: Add router for multi-view navigation